Appliances & scrap metal

 The City of Houston brings a truck to Kingwood about once a year.
 Join our mailing list to be notified.
-If you can't wait, Rapid Refill Ink does it every day for 79 cents a pound or whatever the special is.
+If you can’t wait, Local Print Solution! does it every day for 79 cents a pound or whatever the special is.

-If usable please give on Freecycle or Kingood Yard Sale (FREE section) or see Household Hazardous Waste
+If usable please give on Freecycle or Kingwood Yard Sale (FREE section) or see Household Hazardous Waste

 Plastic grocery bags

 HEB, Randall’s, Kroger and Wal Mart have a special recycling bin at the entrance of the store where you can drop your plastic grocery bags.

 -Styrofoam chips can be brought to most UPS store.
 They reuse them for their packaging.